 They will do their best to give you consistent feedback and encouragement with regards to these strengths and weaknesses.
 At the end of the fall semester they will take time to review your progress.
 Not only will they give you feedback, but they will also ask you to share your opinions of the CMIT program up to this point, and allow you to offer any suggestions that may help them serve you better.

 At the end of the school year you will have another review similar to the one at the end of the fall semester and you will need to complete two written evaluations - one for the director and another to be sent to the National Chi Alpha CMIT Program Director.

 Placement will be unique to each graduate.
 We are committed to helping you get wherever God is leading you in ministry.
 Your life and calling in ministry are important to us.
 We will have invested much time, love, prayer and energy into your training, and we want to see you succeed.
 We want to do everything possible to get you into a positive situation.

 Here is an outline of what possibly could happen:

 An intern talks with his/her CMIT director about pioneering a new campus ministry.

 Returning for a second year of internship to further deepen their understanding of biblical theology, character formation, and/or skills necessary for student work.

 Go on staff with an existing campus ministry for more personal development and maturity.
-Our experience has taught us that few men and women are ready to pioneer ministry after ten months of training.
+Our experience has taught us that few men and women are ready to pioneer or direct a ministry after ten months of training.
 A person could complete the internship, apply for their certified ministry credential as well as national home missions appointment with the Assemblies of God, raise their budget, and join a staff team for a minimum of two years.